BenIlies/NoPASARAN/docs/tutorial/intro_establishment_control_channels.rst

 **Conclusion**

 In this tutorial, we have explored the practical implementation of a nested Finite State Machine, the "CONTROL-CHANNEL-SET-UP," designed to establish control channels as a client or as a server.
 The FSM provides a higher level of abstraction and reusability, making it an efficient solution for control channel setup in various scenarios.

-By utilizing the power of nested FSMs and understanding the required input and possible output variables, developers can seamlessly establish control channels and enhance the efficiency of communication in their projects.